-The equity theory of motivation states that a person’s motivation is directly related to their perception of equity, also known as level of fairness.
-This theory by John Stacey Adams shows that you become more motivated when perceived equity is higher, and vice versa.
-Key inputs directly increase or decrease equity, affecting things like your salary and recognition.
+The equity theory of motivation states a person’s motivation is directly related to their perception of equity or level of fairness.
+This theory shows that you become more motivated when your perceived fairness is high and demotivated when you perceive unfairness.
+People therefore expect things like effort to result in achievements like higher salary.

 The equity theory of motivation is typically used in the workplace as a management technique.
 However, the same theory is also applicable to an individual’s self-motivation, even outside the work environment.
 In this article, we discuss how the equity theory of motivation works, what inputs increase or decrease equity, as well as how to use the theory to your advantage.